Projects and Associated Publications

 SySCoRe: Synthesis via Stochastic Coupling Relations

-Oliver Schön, Birgit van Huijgevoort, Sofie Haesaert, Sadegh Soudjani
+By Oliver Schön, Birgit van Huijgevoort, Sofie Haesaert, Sadegh Soudjani

 Multi-Objective Physics-Guided Recurrent Neural Networks for Identifying Non-Autonomous Dynamical Systems